Normalizations and misspecification in skill formation models: Introduction

-In independent research, \citeN{DKP:20} have recently shown that, with a trans-log production function, anchored treatment effects are invariant to scale and location normalizations and are identified without age-invariance.
-They also show in simulations that standard restrictions lead to biased estimated treatment effects with the CES production function.
-In the trans-log case, these results are similar to those in part 4 of Theorem \ref{th:identfunctions} below.
-While their proof is specific to the trans-log production function with a log-linear measurement error system, my arguments can easily be extended to other cases.
-In addition, my proof highlights that only skill measures in the first period are needed to identify anchored treatment effects, which reduces the data requirements considerably and consequently weakens the assumptions.
-I also consider additional policy-relevant features.
-For the CES case, I show that standard restrictions are overidentifying, which explains why their estimated treatment effects are biased, and describe how existing estimators can be adapted to solve this issue.
+In independent research, \citeN{DKP:20} show that with a trans-log production function, anchored treatment effects are invariant to scale and location restrictions and are identified without age-invariance.
+Through simulations, they also show that standard restrictions lead to inconsistent estimated treatment effects with the CES production function.
+In the trans-log case, these results aligns with part 4 of Theorem \ref{th:identfunctions} below.
+While their proof is specific to the trans-log production function with a log-linear measurement system, my results extend to other cases.
+Additionally, I show that only skill measures in the first period are needed to identify anchored treatment effects, reducing the data requirements and assumptions considerably.
+I also consider other policy-relevant features.
+Additionally, for the CES case, I show why standard restrictions can cause misspecification and describe how existing estimators can be adapted to resolve this issue.

+Table 1 of \shortciteN{ACM:2022} provides a selective overview of specifications and estimation methods used in well-cited papers in the literature.
+It shows that with the exception of \shortciteN{CHS:10}, earlier work predominantly employed the Cobb-Douglas specification, likely due to the simplicity of the corresponding estimator.
+Since \shortciteN{AMN:19}, there has been increasing adoption of the (nested) CES production function, facilitated by their computationally simple two-step estimator (compared to the MLE of \shortciteN{CHS:10}).
+Next to the papers in this table, recent contributions using this approach include \shortciteN{ANT:23}, \shortciteN{BFHD:24}, and \citeN{GG:23}.
+The trans-log production function proposed by \citeN{AW:22} is nonnested with the CES specification and can also be estimated using an IV/GMM approach.